Faisal Shahzad: Conviction

 On October 5, 2010, Shahzad was convicted and sentenced by federal judge Miriam Goldman Cedarbaum of the Southern District of New York to life imprisonment without the possibility of parole.
 When asked by the judge, "Didn't you swear allegiance to this country?"
 Shahzad, a naturalized U.S. citizen, replied, "I sweared, but I didn't mean it."
 Shahzad, wearing a white prayer cap, smiled and said "Allahu Akbar" after hearing his sentence.
 He said he would "sacrifice a thousand lives for Allah."
 He claimed that "War with Muslims has just begun," and that "the defeat of the US is imminent, inshallah [God willing]."

 Shahzad responded to a judge asking about his justification for the bombing, saying that US drone strikes "don't see children, they don't see anybody.
 They kill women, children, they kill everybody."
-Shahzad is serving his life sentence at ADX Florence, a supermax facility in Colorado where the most dangerous male inmates in the federal prison system are held.
+Shahzad is serving his life sentence at ADX Florence, a supermax facility in Colorado where the most dangerous male inmates in the US federal prison system are held.
 It is part of the Florence Federal Correctional Complex.